LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/scrabble-scorer.rst

 Assignment #2: Scrabble Scorer
 ==============================

-To see how far your skills have come, we are going to give you a mission to update our *super* important Scrabble Scorer program.
-Did you think you were going to work on Mars rover code already?
+For your second assignment, we'll ask you to modify and improve our Scrabble Scorer program.

-..
-TODO: little blurb about what scrabble is and how scoring works
+Did you think you were going to work on Mars Rover code already?
+That will come next!

-We want you to write a scrabble scoring program that asks a user for a word and outputs a score.
-Your final version will have three scoring algorithms and allow the user to pick which one to use.
+We want you to update our program that asks a user for a word and outputs a score.
+Your final version will have three scoring algorithms and allow a user to interactively choose which algorithm to use.
 We've provided some starter code that includes the official Scrabble scoring point system and we'd like you to make some modifications to improve it.